rajgohil07/NestJS-GraphQL-Product-System-TypeORM/README.md

 }
 ```

-2.Export the class which extends the `PassportStrategy` with Strategy argument(inherited from passport-local module) and call super() method.you can even specify the usernameField and passwordField inside the super method.
+2. Export the class which extends the `PassportStrategy` with Strategy argument(inherited from passport-local module) and call super() method.you can even specify the usernameField and passwordField inside the super method.

 ```bash
 #example